gward/gil/docs/intro.md

 When we need to distinguish functions that return a value from procedures, we'll call them _normal functions_.
 Simplifying a bit, every normal function must have an explicit return value.
-There must be no reachable code paths that lack a `return` statement.
+Every reachable code path must have a `return` statement, and the function must return a value of the correct type.
-(There are situations, notably infinite loops and exceptions, where this is not quite true.)
+(There are situations, notably infinite loops and exceptions, where the rules around reachable code and `return` statements are a little loose.)

 ```
 // error: function 'invalid' contains a code path with no return statement